comp423-25s/comp423-25s.github.io/docs/resources/exercises/sp00-epic-stories.md

     - Be written in your own words—no AI-generated content.
     - Clearly demonstrate a thoughtful understanding of user needs, product vision, and realistic implementation.
-    - Be neatly organized, professionally formatted, and submitted as a markdown file in your team's repository (`feature-design.md`).
+    - Be neatly organized, professionally formatted, and submitted as a PDF.